pelagios/recogito2-plugin-sdk/README.md

 ## Building your plugin

 Build your plugin as a .jar file.
-Make sure you add a [provider configuration file](http://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html) to the jar file, so that Recogito can load it correctly.
-The configuration file as simple text file, which must be named `org.pelagios.recogito.sdk.ner.NERInterface`, and located in the `META-INF/services` folder.
+Make sure you add a [provider configuration file](http://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html) to the jar, so that Recogito can load it.
+The configuration file is a simple text file, named `org.pelagios.recogito.sdk.ner.NERInterface`, located in the `META-INF/services` folder.
-The file must contain a single line - the fully qualified name of your class that implements the interface.
+The file must contain a single line: the fully qualified name of your class that implements the interface.
 E.g.: `com.example.recogito.plugins.MyNERPlugin`.

 ## Using your plugin

-To use your plugin in Recogito, place it anywhere in the `plugins` folder (or any subfolder), and restart Recogito.
+To use your plugin in Recogito, place it anywhere in the `plugins` folder (preferably a subfolder you create), and restart Recogito.

 ## Building the SDK